-Subject to subclause (4), if, in relation to a distributor agreement, 1 or more parties requires the inclusion of an appendix in accordance with subclause (2), the terms in that appendix are deemed to form part of the distributor agreement between the parties.
+Subject to subclause (4), if, in relation to a distributor agreement, a party gives notice requiring the inclusion of an appendix in accordance with subclause (2), the terms in that appendix are deemed to form part of the distributor agreement between the parties from the date the notice is given.

 A distributor and a participant may agree to alternative terms relating to additional services in accordance with clause 9.

+For the avoidance of doubt, a participant may give notice under subclause (2) at the commencement of the distributor agreement or at any time thereafter.

 Alternative agreements and alternative terms for additional services